 Bu siness/Organization Name Employer Identification Number (EIN) 1.
 What is the nature and purpose of the business/organization?
 2. Is the work performed free from sectarian interest?
-If not, expl lain.
+If not, exp lain.
 3. What is the legal ownership of the business/organization?
-4. What are the primary sources for funding of the business/organ nization?
+4. What are the primary sources for funding of the business/orga nization?
 5. What is the flow of money?
-(For example: from the parent busbusiness/organization). siness/organization or to the parent 6.
-Who are the members of the Board of Directors, and is their sereligious creed or commitment? election or appointment conditioned by
+(For example: from the parent business/organization). siness/organization or to the parent 6.
+Who are the members of the Board of Directors, and is their so religious creed or commitment? election or appointment conditioned by

-Is there any sponsorship by a religious body, or is t sectarian organization?
-If yes, explain. here a direct association with a controlling Where is the business/organization housed?
-If hous month? sed in a church, what amount of rent is paid each 9.
+7. Is there any sponsorship by a religious body, or is a sectarian organization?
+If yes, explain. there a direct association with a controlling Where is the business/organization housed?
+If houseonth? sed in a church, what amount of rent is paid each 9.
 Is a person's faith considered before they are appro oved to receive services?
 If yes, explain.
-10. Is a person's faith considered before they are emplo oyed?
+10. Is a person's faith considered before they are empl oyed?
 If yes, explain.
-Nam e of Employer Representative Title Ema il Phone Number Sign ature of Employer Representative Date Sen d your completed questionnaire to: Ma State Work Study PO Box 43430 Olympia, WA 98504-3430 Fax: 1-855-480-8718 Email: sws@wsac.wa.gov
+Nam Ema ne of Employer Representative Title Phone Number Line Those Number Sign ature of Employer Representative Date Sen nd your completed questionnaire to: Ma il: Washington Student Achievement Council State Work Study PO Box 43430 Fax: 1-855-480-8718 Email: sws@wsac.wa.gov